Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Guidelines and Future Directions

-Immutability is deeply associated with anti-discrimination law in the U.S. \cite{hoffman2010importance}.
+\textbf{Treat location as a protected or immutable characteristic.} Immutability is deeply associated with anti-discrimination law in the U.S. \cite{hoffman2010importance}.
 Recent interpretations are a characteristic ``that either is beyond the power of an individual to change,'' [In re Acosta, 19 I. \& N. Dec.
 211, 233-34 (B.I.A.
 1985)] or in other terms, ``either unchangeable in absolute terms or so fundamental to identity or conscience that individuals effectively cannot and should not be required to change it'' [In re Acosta, 19 I. \& N. Dec.
 211, 233-34 (B.I.A.
-1985).] or ``changing it would require great physical difficulty, such as requiring a major physical change or a traumatic change of identity."
+1985)] or ``changing it would require great physical difficulty, such as requiring a major physical change or a traumatic change of identity."
 [Watkins v.
 U.S. Army, 875 F.2d 699, 726 (9th Cir.
-1989)] \cite{hoffman2010importance}, thereby establishing an immutable characteristic need not be unchangeable to be considered immutable under anti-discrimination law.
-This, in addition to ongoing efforts to afford protection against discrimination on the basis of zip codes, brings us to the next guideline: consider location a protected attribute, or at least an immutable one.
+1989)] \cite{hoffman2010importance}, thereby establishing a characteristic need not be unchangeable to be considered immutable under anti-discrimination law.
+This, in addition to ongoing efforts to afford protection against discrimination on the basis of zip codes, brings us to the next guideline: consider location a protected attribute along with traditional legally protected attributes like race, or at least an immutable one.
 We outline example use cases below.